kexinhuang12345/DeepPurpose/docs/source/index.rst

 DeepPurpose documentation!
 ================================
 Welcome!
-This is the documentation for DeepPurpose, a PyTorch-based deep learning library for Drug Target Interaction.
+This is the documentation for DeepPurpose.
+DeepPurpose is a Deep Learning Based Drug Repurposing and Virtual Screening Toolkit (using PyTorch).
+It allows very easy usage (only one line of code!) for non-computational domain researchers to be able to obtain a list of potential drugs using deep learning while facilitating deep learning method research in this topic by providing a flexible framework (less than 10 lines of codes!) and baselines.
 The Github repository is located `here <https://github.com/kexinhuang12345/DeepPurpose>`_.